 The low tide for this spring re-visit showed off the wide expanse of Harlyn Bay in all its glory.
-There’s a great pleasure to be enjoyed on an early morning walk next to the waves.
+An early morning walk next to the waves is a great pleasure.
 The air feels so fresh here and the Atlantic breakers are usually white-topped, clean and arcing, ideal for surfers.
-The sand at the back of the beach and the houses’ viewing platforms had all been torn away by the elements during winter storms and has returned to their natural demeanour, unsullied by human tinkering.
+The sand at the back of the beach and the houses’ viewing platforms had all been torn away by the elements during winter storms and the beach had returned to its natural demeanour, unsullied by human tinkering.

 This beach as part of Chris’ routine.

 A view from the back of the beach at Harlyn Bay.